 Subsequently, Isabella State School was established early this century and like its older neighbour, it boosts modern facilities.

 Autism Queensland opened an Education & Therapy Centre in the town in 2019.
-So it is located in Marr Street, next to Hambledon State School.
+Indeed it is located in Marr Street, right next to Hambledon State School.

 Sport and Recreation